JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/tutorial_load3DSeismicData.md

 #### 6. Julia script

-The full julia script that does it all is given [here].
+The full julia script that does it all is given [here](https://github.com/JuliaGeodynamics/GeophysicalModelGenerator.jl/blob/main/tutorial/MeRe_ElSharkawy.jl).
 You need to be in the same directory as in the data file, after which you can run it in julia with
 ```julia
 julia> include("MeRe_ElSharkawy.jl")
 ```